tobiaslins/jazz/.changeset/seven-bees-add.md

 "cojson-storage": patch
 ---

-Add support content chunking for large CoValues on storage
+Implement content streaming for large CoValues on storage